verygoodsoftwarenotvirus/blog/content/posts/greener-cloud-pastures.md

 ---
-title: "Baby's First GCP Deployment"
+title: "Greener Cloud Pastures"
 date: 2022-01-29T23:34:37-06:00
 draft: true
 ---

-### Preface
+## Preface

 I want to take the time before writing to note that I have great respect and appreciation for the folks who work at any of the companies mentioned and/or on any of the products mentioned.
 Computers are hard, making stuff that is primarily meant to be consumed by them is even harder.
+My goals here are similar to those of that post.
 I hope that there can be something constructive that comes out of this post, but at the very worst I hope it simply doesn't offend or disparage anybody.

-### Background
+## Background

 In [my last article](https://blog.verygoodsoftwarenotvirus.ru/posts/babys-first-aws/), I wrote about my endeavor to get a side project deployed to a professional cloud, specifically AWS.
 To briefly summarize, it didn't end up going to plan, and proved to be quite expensive to host a very simple application there.
 I still want to host this application somewhere, so I started to look at alternatives to AWS for deployment.

 After all was said and done, I was left with a lot of indecision and fatigue.
 I liked the level of service quality I got from AWS, I just really didn't like paying for it.
 When I thought about all the moving bits and pieces of the application, it just didn't feel like this thing should cost more than, say, $40 at most to host per month.
 I was hoping I could land somewhere that would serve my app basically as well for about 1/3 of the price if at all possible.

-What I wanted from a provider on the technical side was simply a way to ship a docker container and have that provider put it on the internet.
+What I wanted from a provider on the technical side was simply a way to ship an app container and have the provider put it on the public internet.
 Let me connect that container to a database, maybe some object storage, and a queue, and I'll be good to go.

-### First Candidate: DOAP
+## First Candidate: DOAP

 I started to look at [DigitalOcean's](https://www.digitalocean.com) [App Platform](https://www.digitalocean.com/products/app-platform), which seemed to touch a lot of these bases.
-I could define a container that was my app, give them some details about how to connect it to a database and the internet, and leave the rest to them.
+I could define a containerized app, explicitly associate a database with it, and leave the rest to them.

-After playing with this for about a day and a half, I ended up deciding against it.
-It seemed to work well enough, but I also felt like I was touching the outer limits of when to use the platform.
+After playing with this for about two days, I ended up deciding against it.
+It seemed to work well enough, but I also felt like I was gracing the outer limits of when it was appropriate to use the platform.
 It felt as though if my app decided to do even one more thing, I wouldn't be able to host it that way anymore, that I'd be back to the same drawing board I was sitting at in no time.

-I was left with the impression that the target audience for App Platform are agencies, folks approached by nontechnical parties who need a specific kind of application to be made and hosted.
+I was left with the impression that the target audience for App Platform are agencies, folks approached by non-technical parties who need a specific kind of application to be made and hosted.
 I could see a workflow where you basically just have one App Platform definition you use to deploy any number of hyper-similar Wordpress sites or whatever.
 If the client came back and asked for something that exceeded the capabilities of DOAP, the agency could just quote a wild price, but I'm trying to avoid wild prices.

-### DigitalOcean shortcomings
+## DigitalOcean shortcomings

 One thing I made very heavy use of on AWS was managed services, specifically RDS and SQS.
-Being able to have a queue without having to worry about that queue's infrastructure was very very nice, but DigitalOcean has no analog for these.
-You could probably write up an App Platform template for deploying a containerized version of [NATS](https://nats.io) or whatever, and [they do have a managed Redis offering](https://www.digitalocean.com/products/managed-databases-redis), but it's much more expensive ($15/month at the time of writing) than SQS (consumption-based, with a generous free tier).
-I just sort of liked not having to think about it as anything other than a generic queue.
+Being able to have a queue without having to worry about that queue's infrastructure was very nice, but DigitalOcean has no analog for these.
+You could probably write up an App Platform template for deploying a containerized version of [NATS](https://nats.io) or whatever, and [they do have a managed Redis offering](https://www.digitalocean.com/products/managed-databases-redis), but it's much more expensive ($15/month at the time of writing) than SQS (consumption-based, with a generous free tier, one of the few things that didn't cost me money on AWs).
+I also just sort of liked not having to think about it as anything other than a generic queue.

-### Kubernetes
+## Kubernetes

-One thing DO does have that is actually priced fairly decently is [their managed Kubernetes offering](https://docs.digitalocean.com/products/kubernetes/).
+One thing DigitalOcean does have that is actually priced fairly decently is [their managed Kubernetes offering](https://docs.digitalocean.com/products/kubernetes/).
 Previously I have stated that using Kubernetes is a mistake until proven otherwise.
 I violated these tenets and explored using Kubernetes for this app in DigitalOcean for about 3 days before I gave up.
 I should have trusted my gut.

 I could probably write an article just on why Kubernetes didn't work out, but I'll spare us all the misery.
 I got as far as having a local Kubernetes setup for the app that worked, but could never manage to get the one in DigitalOcean connected to the public internet.

-### Where to now?
+## Where to now?

 So I've fully ruled out DigitalOcean, both App Platform and the Kubernetes offering, which leaves only [Azure](https://azure.microsoft.com/) and [Google Cloud Platform](https://cloud.google.com/) (GCP).

-Azure has a container hosting solution that sounds most akin to ECS called [Azure Container Apps](https://azure.microsoft.com/en-us/services/container-apps/#features), but it's in preview, and was launched [very recently](https://azure.microsoft.com/en-us/updates/public-preview-azure-container-apps/).
-As such, I don't really have a lot of confidence developing for the platform.
-They also have [AKS](https://azure.microsoft.com/en-us/services/kubernetes-service/#overview), a managed Kubernetes offering, but I'm not doing that either, for aforementioned reasons.
+Azure has [a number of container hosting solutions](https://azure.microsoft.com/en-us/product-categories/containers/), but the one that seems most akin to ECS is called [Azure Container Apps](https://azure.microsoft.com/en-us/services/container-apps/#features).
+It's in preview, and [was launched very recently](https://azure.microsoft.com/en-us/updates/public-preview-azure-container-apps/), so while I'm sure it's probably fine, I don't really have a lot of confidence using it just yet.
+They also have [AKS](https://azure.microsoft.com/en-us/services/kubernetes-service/#overview), a managed Kubernetes offering, but I'm not doing that either, for the aforementioned reasons.

 I've used GCP before in my career and for side projects.
-When I worked at WP Engine, we made very heavy use of GCP for all of our internal software and a not insignificant chunk of our actual business offering as well, so I had a distant impression of its reliability.
+This very blog is hosted there, as a static site, and I pay something like $20/year all said and done.
+When I worked at WP Engine, we made very heavy use of GCP for all of our internal software and a not insignificant chunk of our actual business offering as well, so I had a distant impression of its production reliability.
 Somewhat like my AWS experience, I'd only really bothered writing code that deployed there, not actually deploying it.

-I also had a [fairly successful endeavor a few years ago](https://blog.verygoodsoftwarenotvirus.ru/posts/the-story-of-porktrack/) to rebuild and redeploy an old application to Cloud Run that went very well.
+(I did have a [fairly successful endeavor a few years ago](https://blog.verygoodsoftwarenotvirus.ru/posts/the-story-of-porktrack/) to rebuild and redeploy an old application to Cloud Run that went very well)

 I decided to give GCP a shot.

-### App recap
+## App recap

 To briefly recall the app we're talking about and its needs, it's a meal management app.
 You put in recipes, create meal plans for the week from those recipes, and allow others in your household to participate.
+From a technical perspective, it needs:

+- a database
+- a server container
+- an event queue
-From a technical perspective, it needs a database, an event queue, and something to trigger code execution according to those events.
+- something to trigger code execution when events arrive on the queue

 I decided to use [Cloud Run](https://cloud.google.com/run) to host the server container, [Cloud SQL](https://cloud.google.com/sql) for the database, [Cloud Pub/Sub](https://cloud.google.com/pubsub) for the event queue, and [Cloud Functions](https://cloud.google.com/functions) for the event responders.
-GCP [supports assigning Cloud Functions as responders to Pub/Sub events](https://cloud.google.com/scheduler/docs/tut-pub-sub).
+GCP [supports assigning Cloud Functions as responders to Pub/Sub events](https://cloud.google.com/scheduler/docs/tut-pub-sub), like how you can [configure Lambda functions to respond to SQS events](https://docs.aws.amazon.com/lambda/latest/dg/with-sqs.html).

-### GCP Terraform Obstacles
+## GCP Terraform Obstacles

 One goal I maintained from the prior effort was to have it so that the full environment could be spun up from nothing.
 That I could take a bare project with no resources and after one CI task run, have the full app running and available.
 This was beneficial last time in reducing costs, since I could use Terraform to destroy everything in one run if I met this condition.